chew-z/Bing-Wallpaper-for-ChromeOS/README.md

 I had missed my scripts for downloading and rotating wallpapers from Bing on macOS and my collection of Bing wallpapers gathered over years.

+## Status

+Since version 0.7 it is pre-release - works well.

 ## TODO